jorix/OL-FeaturePopups/README.md

  * Write tests.
  * Documenting more.
  * Study improvements in `onFeaturesremoved` method?
- * Open a ticket in OpenLayers to better manage auto-size popups?
+ * Better manage auto-size on OpenLayers popups?

 The beginnings
 --------------